donadams1969/donadams1969/README.md

 ---

-🌿 CALISOTA QUEST – CANNABIS ECOSYSTEM
+🌿 CALISTONA QUEST – CANNABIS ECOSYSTEM

 Built by That’s Edutainment, LLC | Powered by 🧠 VALOR AI+ | Verified at 18fu.ai

 ---

-🧠 WHAT IS CALISOTA?
+🧠 WHAT IS CALISTONA

 Calisota Quest is a gamified cannabis loyalty platform built for the real ones: the growers, the tokers, the truth-seekers.
 Think Pokémon Go meets Cheech & Chong, but every strain you unlock becomes a digital collectible with on-chain lore, loyalty perks, and VALOR AI+ intelligence.